Author: Stanislav Gorodilov, RKF-FCI Judge

 At present time of breed development we see two tendencies: first – big high on legs dogs with flat ribcage.
 Second are small dogs, usually square, with short muzzle, round eyes and too round skull.

-- A strong deviation from the described type of constitution, short legs;
+- A strong deviation from the type, short-legged dog;

 - Poorly balanced, sluggish movements;